Dutch fund firm Robeco starts China unit to tap demand for investing abroad

-SHANGHAI Dutch money manager Robeco launched a wholly-owned subsidiary in Shanghai on Tuesday, seeking to tap rising Chinese demand for investing their assets overseas.
+SHANGHAI (Reuters) - Dutch money manager Robeco launched a wholly-owned subsidiary in Shanghai on Tuesday, seeking to tap rising Chinese demand for investing their assets overseas.

 The move comes at a time when China is restricting capital outflows to ease depreciation pressure on the yuan.